coinosis/coinosis/README.md

 ```

-* You might need to reset your browser's metamask account (settings > advanced > reset account).
+* You might need to reset your browser's metamask account's transaction history (settings > advanced > reset account).
-* If you need support for events created with older contracts (<2.0.0), run `truffle migrate`.

 ## run the tests